Panhandle Native

 Plants which are native to the Texas Panhandle area.
 These plants are perfectly suited for this environment and take hold in your garden the easiest.

-Common Name: Sand Penstemon
+Common Name: Golden Currant

-Bloom Season: Summer to Fall
+Bloom Season: Spring to Summer

-Bloom Color: White with Pink
+Bloom Color: Yellow

 Description: